 What to eat instead of processed meat

 In our fast-paced, time-crunched society, it can be difficult to avoid processed meat and other processed foods.
-But there are ways you can find healthier alternatives for some processed meats.
+But there are ways to find healthier alternatives to some processed meats.
 For example, if you have your heart set on a sandwich for lunch, try one with a filling made from whole beef, chicken or turkey instead of processed deli meat.
-Or, if bacon is your addiction, try this innovative and tasty vegetarian substitute.

 While this study gave somewhat of a green light to unprocessed red meat, it’s still best not to eat it too often.
 If you are going to have red meat, try to pick grass-fed, hormone-free beef with as little processing as possible.
 And keep your portion down to the size of a deck of cards.